Yavvor/time-series-forecasting-kolokwium/README.md

 # Time Series Forecasting – Kolokwium (Poisson Model)

-This repository contains a **time series forecasting framework based on a multiplicative Poisson process decomposition**, developed for the *Statistical Arbitrage Methods* course (“kolokwium”).
+This repository contains a **time series forecasting framework based on a multiplicative Poisson process decomposition**, developed for the *Statistical Arbitrage Methods* course.

 The model decomposes the expected intensity of daily event counts into interpretable components and produces calibrated, noise-aware forecasts.